lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

   }
 }

+// [!code highlight:2]
 obj.propName = 123 // -> Setter called implicitly
 const a = obj.propName // -> Getter called implicitly
 ```

 > [!Note]
 >
-> If a property only has a getter, then it’s read-only.
+> If a property only has a getter, that means it’s read-only.
 >
-> If it only has a setter, then it’s write-only.
+> If it only has a setter, that means it’s write-only.

-#### Order of properties in an object
+#### Order Of Properties In An Object

-In JavaScript, the order of properties in an object is not guaranteed.
-However, in practice, most JavaScript engines
+In JavaScript, the order of properties in an object is not guaranteed, but in
-maintain the order of properties following the rules below:
+practice, most JavaScript engines maintain the order of properties following the
+rules below:

-- Integer-like keys (keys that can be converted to a non-negative integer) are ordered in ascending order.
+- Integer-like properties (properties whose name can be converted to a
+  non-negative integer) are ordered in ascending order.
-- String keys (non-integer-like keys) are ordered in the order they were added to the object, after all integer-like
+- String properties (not integer-like properties) are ordered in the order they
+  were added to the object, after all integer-like properties.
-  keys.
-- Symbol keys are ordered in the order they were added to the object, after all string keys.
-They can not iterated by
+- Symbol properties are ordered in the order they were added to the object,
+  after all string properties.
+They can not iterated by `for...in` loop or
-  `for...in` loop or `Object.keys()`, but can be iterated by `Object.getOwnPropertySymbols()` or `Reflect.ownKeys()`.
+  `Object.keys()`, but can be iterated by `Object.getOwnPropertySymbols()` or
+  `Reflect.ownKeys()`.

+For example:

 <!-- eslint-disable style/quote-props -->